ammosov/finmodel/monthly_journal.md

 ### Dynamic summary table

-This expression is quite complicated and is essentially similar to list comprehesion and for loops in Python.
+This expression is quite complicated and is essentially similar to list comprehension and for loops in Python.
 It is used only to create a matrix that is flexible in two dimensions and is fully automatic.
 If such a matrix is to be created manually, a number of much simpler methods are available.
 In particular, `SUMPRODUCT()` can be easily used for matrix manipulations.

 The summary table expression here has one advantage: it can take any number of periods and categories and return a correct range of sums.